EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 Running the services
 ~~~~~~~~~~~~~~~~~~~~

-Both caso and ssmsend are run via cron scripts.
-They are located at ``/etc/cron.d/caso`` and ``/etc/crond.d/ssmsend`` respectively.
-For convenience there are also two scripts ``/usr/loca/bin/caso-extract.sh`` and ``/usr/local/bin/ssm-send.sh`` that run the docker container with the proper volumes.
+Both caso and ssmsend are run via the root user crontab.
+For convenience there are two scripts ``/usr/local/bin/caso-extract.sh`` and ``/usr/local/bin/ssm-send.sh`` that run the docker container with the proper volumes.

 ..
 Using individual components
    '''''''''''''''''''''''''''